nawabahmadreshi/documentation/pages/features/deepviews.md

 | **$og_image_url** | The URL for the image you'd like to appear on the deepview

 {% protip title="Hosting your own OG tags" %}
-If you want to host your own OG tags, so that you can later customize them, leave these parameters empty and specify a **$og_redirect** or **$desktop_url** parameter when you create the link.
-Branch has a scraper that will populate the Deepview using the OG tags currently live at the URL you specify when the Deepview is shown to each visitor.
+If you want to use OG tags you host elsewhere, leave these parameters empty and specify a **$desktop_url** control parameter when you create the link.
+Branch will perform a one-time scrape to populate the Deepview using the OG tags from the URL you specify.
 {% endprotip %}

 {% example title="When creating links dynamically" %}